On the irreducibility of $p$-adic Banach principal series of $p$-adic reductive groups: Irreducibility criterion

 \begin{proof}[Proof of Corollary~\ref{cor:socle-orlik-strauch}] The proof proceeds as in \cite{socle1}, using Proposition \ref{prop:N-invariants} instead of \cite[Proposition~2.4]{socle1}.
 We first make a reduction to the case where $\alggrp{G}^{\der}$ is simply connected.
 We take a $z$-extension $1 \to \alggrp T \to \wt {\alggrp G} \to \alggrp G \to 1$, where ${\wt{\alggrp{G}}}^{\lowprime[\der]}$ is simply connected and $\alggrp T$ is a central induced torus, so $1 \to T \to \wt G \to G \to 1$.
 By pullback to $\wt G$ we obtain $\wt P = \wt L \wt N$ and $\wt Q = \wt L_Q \wt N_Q$, and by inflation we obtain $\wt M \in \mathcal O^{\wt P}$ and $\wt\pi$ finite-length smooth of $\wt L$.
 Note that $\wt M$ is $\wt{\mathfrak{g}}_{C}$-simple and equimaximal with maximal parabolic $\wt Q$.
 Moreover, the construction of Orlik--Strauch is compatible with pullback, i.e.\ the inflation of $\mathcal F_P^G(M,\pi)$ to $\wt G$ is naturally isomorphic to $\mathcal F_{\wt P}^{\wt G}(\wt M,\wt \pi)$ and likewise for $\mathcal F_P^G(\underline M(M^N),\pi) = (\Ind_P^G (M^N)' \otimes \pi)^{\an}$.
 This completes the reduction.

 It is clear that the functor $\mathcal{F}_P^G$ commutes with finite extensions of scalars.
-Also, the functor $\soc_G$ (resp.\ $\soc_{L_Q}$) commutes with finite extensions of scalars on the category of admissible locally analytic representations of $G$ (resp.\ $L_Q$).
-(This follows, upon dualizing, from the statement that for a module $M$ over a $C$-algebra $D$ we have $\soc_D(M) \otimes_C C' \cong \soc_{D\otimes_C C'}(M\otimes_C C')$, for any finite separable extension $C'/C$.
-On the one hand, $M$ is semisimple over $D$ if and only if $M \otimes_C C'$ is semisimple over $D \otimes_C C'$, cf.\ \cite[\S12.7]{MR3027127}.
-On the other hand, $\soc_{D\otimes_C C'}(M\otimes_C C')$ is defined over $C$, by Galois descent.)
+Also, the functor $\soc_G$ (resp.\ $\soc_{L_Q}$) commutes with finite extensions of scalars on the category of finite-length admissible locally analytic representations of $G$ by Lemma~\ref{lem:soc,field extension}.
 Therefore it is enough to prove the result after a finite extension of scalars.
 So by Proposition~\ref{prop:twist-to-O-P} we may assume that each simple constituent of $\underline M(M^N)$ in $\mathcal{O}^{P}$ is equimaximal up to twist by a smooth character of $L$.
 (By Lemma~\ref{lem:subobject-verma} all such constituents are $\mathfrak{g}_{C}$-simple.)

 By the equimaximality assumption the irreducible constituents of $\mathcal{F}_P^G(M,\pi)$ are precisely the $\mathcal{F}_Q^G (M,\pi_Q)$, where $\pi_Q$ is an irreducible constituent of $(\Ind_{P\cap L_{Q}}^{L_{Q}}\pi)^{\sm}$.
 If $\mathcal{F}_Q^G(M,\pi_Q)$ injects into $\mathcal{F}_P^G(M,\pi) \cong \mathcal{F}_Q^G(M,I)$ where $I := (\Ind_{P\cap L_Q}^{L_Q} \pi)^{\sm}$ and $\pi_Q$ an irreducible constituent of $I$, then from Proposition \ref{prop:N-invariants} we get an $L_Q$-linear map $M^{N_Q} \otimes I' \to M^{N_Q} \otimes \pi_Q'$ which has to be nonzero by \cite[Lemme 2.2]{socle1} (whose proof remains unchanged if $W$ is any finite-dimensional locally analytic representation of $P$).
 As $M^{N_Q}$ is $\mathfrak{l}_Q$-simple we can dualize and take $\Hom_{\mathfrak{l}_Q}((M^{N_Q})',-)$ to obtain an injection $\pi_Q \into I$ of smooth $L_Q$-representations.
 In fact, this gives an injection (hence isomorphism) $\Hom_G(\mathcal{F}_Q^G(M,\pi_Q),\mathcal{F}_P^G(M,\pi)) \into \Hom_{L_Q}(\pi_Q,I)$, which justifies the first equality.